INAImexico/ocds_surveillanceMechanisms_extension/README.md

 **Code** | **Title** | **Description**
 --|--|--
 surveillanceMechanisms | Surveillance mechanisms | The surveillance mechanisms used in this contracting process.
-The mechanisms should be taken from the surveillanceMechanisms codelist (url). socialWitness | Social witness | Specialized citizens who participate in the surveillance of this contracting process. citizenComptroller | Citizen comptroller | Surveillance mechanism by beneficiaries to verify the works progress and the correct expending of public resources. internalControlUnit | Internal control unit | Body in charge of preventing, detecting, sanctioning and eradicating corrupt practices that may arise in this contracting process.
+The mechanisms should be taken from the [surveillanceMechanisms](https://github.com/INAImexico/ocds_surveillanceMechanisms_extension/blob/master/codelists/surveillanceMechanisms.csv) codelist. socialWitness | Social witness | Specialized citizens who participate in the surveillance of this contracting process. citizenComptroller | Citizen comptroller | Surveillance mechanism by beneficiaries to verify the works progress and the correct expending of public resources. internalControlUnit | Internal control unit | Body in charge of preventing, detecting, sanctioning and eradicating corrupt practices that may arise in this contracting process.